The Residents' Association

 We aim to keep our members informed about local issues through the Newsletter.
 We can also update you via email alerts which enable us to spread the word more promptly (if you'd like to receive email alerts please register here).

 The GKRA is run by a committee who are volunteers; they meet every month (apart from August).
 We also have a team who organise events.
-We are always looking for more volunteers to either join the main committee, or the events team - any contribution of time is welcome so please contact us if you would like to be contacted by a current committee member who will tell you what's involved.
+We are always looking for more volunteers to either join the main committee or the events team - any contribution of time is welcome so please contact us if you would like to help out!

 We collaborate with other local organisations - Hughenden Parish Council (HPC), Neighbourhood Action Group (NAG), Thames Valley Police, etc. You can see updates from these groups in the 'Local Information' section.